Kenyan passport: Bio-metric passport

 The new color adopted on the Kenyan ordinary passport, light blue, is the official color of the East African Community.
 The old ordinary passport was phased out by 31 August 2019 (extended to 1 March 2021) and rendered unusable and cease to being recognized as travel documents.
 Holders of existing old format passports were strongly advised to apply for the new ePassport before this date.

 Validity

 According to the department of immigration under Ministry of Interior and National Coordination, and read together with the Kenyan constitution, Kenyan passports are valid for ten years after date of issuance.
 Children and persons under eighteen years are required to have their own government issued passport separate from the parent.
 Minors application is done on the parents e-citizen account.
 Fees are the same as for adults and validity is also ten years.

 Valid jurisdictions

 The Kenyan passport is valid in all Commonwealth countries and all foreign nations of the world.

 Caution

-The passport remains the property of the government of Kenya and maybe withdrawn at any time.
+The passport remains the property of the government of Kenya and may be withdrawn at any time.